-Enter the class or classes of stock (e.g., preferred, common, etc.) exchanged in the reporting corporation for cash or other property received.
+Enter the class or classes of stock (for example, preferred, common, etc.) exchanged in the reporting corporation for cash or other property received.
 Abbreviate the class to fit the entry.
 For example, you may enter "C" for common stock, "P" for preferred, or "O" for other.
 Also, abbreviate any subclasses.

 Box 6.
-Check the Box if Shareholder Cannot Take a Loss on Their Tax Return Based on the Amount in Box 2
+Check the Box if This Shareholder Cannot Claim a Loss Based on the Amount in Box 2